Constantius Chlorus: Early career

 Constantius's birthday was 31 March; the year is unknown, but his career and the age of his eldest son imply a date no later than c.
-250. Constantius was an Illyrian.
+250. Constantius was a Thracian or an Illyrian.
 (Note: On the other hand, Timothy Barnes argues that when ancient writers used the words Illyricum and Thrace/Thracians to describe where Constantius came from, they were speaking of broad geographic terms rather than precise origins.)
 He was born in Moesia Superior (later Dacia Ripensis), a Roman province on the south bank of the Middle Danube.
 According to the unreliable Historia Augusta he was the son of Eutropius, a nobleman from the province of Moesia Superior, and Claudia, a niece of the emperors Claudius Gothicus and Quintillus.
 The same source also gives Claudius the nomina "Flavius Valerius" to strengthen his connection to Constantius.
 Modern historians suspect this maternal connection to be a genealogical fabrication created by his son Constantine I, and that his family was of humble origins.
 (Note: His family probably adopted the name "Flavius" after being granted citizenship by one of these emperors, as it was common for "new Romans" to adopt the names of their former masters.)
 Constantine probably sought to dissociate his father's background from the memory of Maximian.